shrey6162/Questionnaire.github.io/README.md

 ### Features of Proposed System

 •	To make the site more enjoyable and to get a measure of the learning achieved we are going to make an interactive quiz for each section.
-Users of the site can use the quizzes to test the knowledge gained in a section they have worked through.<br>
+Users of the site can use the quizzes to test the knowledge gained in a section they have worked through.
 •	The first thing we need to decide upon is the sort of quiz required and how many answers are required per question.
 Parsing answers from users could be an extremely difficult process and having to deal with multiple correct answers to questions can also lead to complications.
 We want the quizzes to be easily understood by our users and also easy to code.
 This also helps with writing the Project itself as the main purpose of the Project and indeed the site in general is to learn client side disciplines.
-So to make the quiz as easy as possible we will choose a multiple choice quiz with one correct answer per question.<br>
+So to make the quiz as easy as possible we will choose a multiple choice quiz with one correct answer per question.
-•	We will use HTML for the structure, CSS for the presentation and JavaScript/jQuery for the behaviour.
-These versions of the aforementioned disciplines work in all modern browsers so we don't have to worry about things not working in certain browsers.<br>
+•	We will use HTML for the structure, CSS for the presentation and JavaScript/query for the behavior.
+These versions of the aforementioned disciplines work in all modern browsers so we don't have to worry about things not working in certain browsers.
 •	We will start with a simple three question quiz where feedback of 'right' or 'wrong' is given for each answer at the end of the quiz.
-We will use a basic progress bar so the user can see visible feedback of how much of the quiz has been completed thus far.<br>
+We will use a basic progress bar so the user can see visible feedback of how much of the quiz has been completed thus far.
 •	We don't just want a top down list of questions and answers so we need a way to display one question and the possible answers for the question one at a time.
+•	In our project there is notice board tab where admin can put notice for the student.
+•	Notice board can have details like exam time, exam date or any other important notice regarding the class.
+•	Student can join live classes as we have video call feature.
+•	We have used “jitsi” api to integrate video call function in our project.
+•	Students can have one to one interaction with their faculty to clarify doubts.

 **[⬆ Back to Index](#index)**